omelianlevkovych/omelianlevkovych/README.md

 ### Hi there 👋
 - russia is a terrorist state :yellow_square::blue_square:
 - I am a Software Development Engineer at <a href="https://www.adorama.com/">Adorama</a>.
-- Passionate about algorithms, distributed systems, and FP.
+- Passionate about distributed systems, and FP.

 <p align="center">
   <a href="https://github.com/omelianlevkovych">